 Airbnb Case Study

-The "Airbnb Case Study" is an academic project that utilizes Figma and Google Docs to incorporate research, user needs, feedback, workflow, wireframing, and testing, which are central to my design process.
+The "Airbnb Case Study" is an academic project that uses Figma and Google Docs to incorporate research, user needs, feedback, workflow, wireframing, and testing, all central to my design process.
 My primary audience was frequent Airbnb users, who praised the app's intuitive interface and personalized filters but noted the lack of better communication and information-sharing features.
 Through interviews and user testing, I gained insights that led to the development of new social features, including a "Reply" button for improved communication, a "Heart" feature to enhance user satisfaction, and a "Profile" page where users can personalize and share their experiences.
 These enhancements aimed to create a more socially interactive platform, addressing key user pain points and improving overall engagement.
 This project taught me how to design social media features and interfaces and develop a proper case study to showcase my design process.

 Case Study: Research Airbnb